 - Flexible Template Design: 3dCart has a large range of themes with over 100 professionally designed and conversion-optimized ones.
 All of the themes appear elegantly on mobile or tablet devices thanks to the mobile-optimized display feature.
 One huge bonus is that a majority of themes are free (up to 68), so you don’t have to pay for any of them.

 In addition, one aspect you will find in Shopify is that a majority of their free themes are very identical with just a few changes in colors or products.
-This does not happen with 3dCart, because every design has its own unique appeal and the templates are well-tailored to some business types.
+This does not happen with 3dCart, because every design has its own unique appeal.

 - Startup Store option: 3dCart provides a Startup Store plan ($19/month), which is cheaper than Shopify’s basic plan ($29).
 This plan is really ideal for beginners who don’t want to pay a lot, but still want to have access to an immense amount of features, such as advanced tools like social wish lists, gift wrapping, upsell and cross-sell, and unlimited product variants.